 BetaNYC is a civic organization dedicated to improving lives in New York through civic design, technology, and data.

-Founded in 2008 as a “meetup” to discuss open government in NYC, we have evolved to be a key local leader and national partner in civic technology, open data, and open government.
+We have evolved to be a key local leader and national partner in public interest technology / civic technology, open data, and open government.

 Our work empowers individuals and local communities to build a civically engaged technology ecosystem and provide for an honest and inclusive government.
 We want New York’s governments to work for the people, by the people, for the 21st century.